Text-Analysis/srsparser/README.md

 `srsparser <text document path> <MongoDB connection string> <MongoDB database name> <name of MongoDB collection with the unfilled templates> <the unfilled template name> <name of MongoDB collection with the results>`

+*NOTE: Before using, make sure that the necessary template is in the MongoDB collection with templates.*

 For example:

-`srsparser "testdata\tz_10.docx" "mongodb+srv://tmrrwnxtsn:qwerty@srs.atqge.mongodb.net/myFirstDatabase?retryWrites=true&w=majority" "documentsAnalysis" "templates" "default" "results"`
+`srsparser "./data/srs_1.docx" "mongodb+srv://tmrrwnxtsn:qwerty@srs.atqge.mongodb.net/documentsAnalysis?retryWrites=true&w=majority" "documentsAnalysis" "templates" "default" "results"`

-The command above means that a text document with path `testdata\tz_10.docx` will be analyzed according to the `default` template taken from the `templates` collection, and the results will be placed in the `results` collection of the database with connection string equals `mongodb+srv://tmrrwnxtsn:qwerty@srs.atqge.mongodb.net/myFirstDatabase?retryWrites=true&w=majority`.
+The command above means that a text document with path `./data/srs_1.docx` will be analyzed according to the `default` template taken from the `templates` collection, and the results will be placed in the `results` collection of the database with connection string equals `mongodb+srv://tmrrwnxtsn:qwerty@srs.atqge.mongodb.net/documentsAnalysis?retryWrites=true&w=majority`.

 *NOTE: srsparser processes only text documents with the .docx extension.*